zeya2u9/PTPerf/PT_Client_Server_Setup/PT7/readme.txt

 $tor -f <path-to-torrc>

-Note: The provided meek-torrc uses one of the Tor provided meek bridgeline; one can replace the meek bridge details with any other Tor provided bridge
+Note: The provided meek-torrc uses one of the Tor-provided meek bridgeline; one can replace the meek bridge details with any other Tor-provided bridge